-Google Earth imagery of the property from between the years of 1993 and 2016 were also reviewed.
-No landslide or other geological hazard features were noted in the imagery.
-The property was observed to contain some surficial gravel, cobbles, and boulders, and be devoid of drainages aside from two small gullies that pass approximately north-south through the western and eastern portions of the property, respectively.
-Most of the project area was found to be covered in various forms of vegetation, predominantly grasses and low-lying shrubs and bushes; no bedrock exposures were observed on the property.
+Google Earth imagery of the property from between the years of 1993 and 2016 was also reviewed.
+The property was observed to contain some surficial gravel, cobbles, and boulders, and be devoid of drainages.
+Immediately west of the property is an area where multiple north-south trending gullies and an abundance of surficial gravel, cobbles, and boulders are found.
+Most of the project area was found to be covered in various forms of vegetation, predominantly low-lying shrubs and bushes; no bedrock exposures were observed on the property.
+Much of the north-central part of the property is densely covered in aspen and some pine trees, and dense tree patches are also found along the southern margin of the property.